Think your aging parent should move to a room in a nursing home like the one in the picture?

 (Incidentally, sites like Housing for Seniors.com can help you find permanent facilities).

-Five Reasons It Isn’t Time For A Nursing Home
+Five Reasons It’s Not Time For A Nursing Home

-Reason #1: Your aging parent can walk well
+Reason #1: It’s not time for a nursing home because your aging parent can walk well

 According to the Centers for Disease Control and Prevention, the risk of your mom or dad falling in a nursing home is twice that of falling in the community.
 Are you surprised by that?
 I was too.
 And let’s be honest — this is not exactly a selling point for nursing homes.